 Machi Picchu.
 Inca Trail trek 4 days

-Putting one foot before the other at a slow hiking pace on the steep and seemingly never-ending uphill path surrounded by majestic mountain ridges on this day 2 of the four-day Inca Trail trek in the Peruvian mountains.
+Putting one foot before the other at a slow hiking pace on the steep and seemingly never-ending uphill path surrounded by majestic mountain ridges on this day 2 of my luxury Inca Trail trek of four days in the Peruvian mountains.

-I am actually doing it, walking the spectacular Inca Trail to Machu Picchu in the endless mountains of Peru.
+I am actually doing it, walking the spectacular Inca Trail to Machu Picchu in the majestic Andean mountains of Peru.
 And I am loving it; this hike is incredible!

 If YOU are considering hiking this old path to reach the ancient city, I can pretty much promise you that it is so stunning it will give you goosebumps almost every step of the way!
 (And a little shortness of breath, true).